Singers

 Lindsey Warren, soprano

 Lindsey Warren enjoys a career of live performance and studio work.
 She specializes in Early Music, though enjoys singing music of all styles and genres.
 Lindsey also enjoys teaching private voice and piano lessons to students of all ages.
 She received a M.M. from McGill University in Montreal and a B.M. from Furman University in Greenville, S.C., both in vocal performance.
 She has also attended Oberlin Conservatory’s Baroque Performance Institute.
 She has taught for McGill University's Music Theory department as well as voice lessons at Johnson State college.
-When not teaching or performing, Lindsey enjoys giving workshops on chant, meditation, and Hildegard of Bingen.
-Lindsey is a founding member of GMMEV and also plays harpsichord and sings with Atlantis Baroque, an ensemble that performs annually in England as well as in New England.
+When not teaching or performing, Lindsey enjoys giving workshops on chant, meditation, and Hildegard of Bingen.=

 Molly Clark, Soprano